TylerSwindell/JobScraper/README.md

 ## Usage

-To run the script, use the following command:
+To run the script, navigate to the main directory and use the following command:

 ```
-node index.js [searchTerm]
+node . [searchTerm]
 ```

 - `searchTerm` (optional): The term to search for job postings on Indeed.com.
 If not provided, the default value is "front end web developer".